Local Testing with Python

 • Develop faster without repeatedly uploading files

-Check if Python is Installed
+Check if Python Is Installed

 Open a terminal and run: